DinoChiesa/Apigee-Java-AWSV4-Signature/README.md

 The Jar source code includes tests.

-If you edit policies offline, copy [the jar file for the custom policy](callout/target/apigee-callout-awsv4sig-20210225.jar) to your apiproxy/resources/java directory.
+If you edit policies offline, copy [the jar file for the custom policy](callout/target/apigee-callout-awsv4sig-20210301.jar) to your apiproxy/resources/java directory.
 If you don't edit proxy bundles offline, upload that jar file into the API Proxy via the Apigee API Proxy Editor .

 ## Bugs

-1. The tests work only on older test vectors provided by AWS.
+1. There are no end-to-end tests that actually connect with an AWS endpoint.
-   There are no end-to-end tests  that actually connect with an AWS endpoint.
+   The tests work only on test vectors provided previously by AWS.

 2. There is no example proxy bundle